-On behalf of The Courtauld Students' Union, I'd like to thank you for considering studying at The Courtauld.
+On behalf of The Courtauld Students' Union.
+I'd like to thank you for considering studying at The Courtauld.
 The student experience here is truly unique, and I am excited to be able to share it with you.
-Our small size enables the student body to come together as a vibrant and diverse community, while our strategic relationship with King's College London allows our students to experience the best of both worlds with the bustle of a London-based campus university.
+Our small size enables the student body to come together as a vibrant and diverse community, whilst our strategic relationship with King's College London allows our students to experience the bustle of a London-based university.
+Our Vernon Square campus is only a tenminute walk from King's Cross Station, placing us next to numerous cafés and restaurants, as well as some of the world's best galleries and museums.
+There truly isn't a better place to engage with art history.

-Our campus in King's Cross has various small-business cafés and restaurants close by, and places us close to some of the world's best galleries and museums.
-There truly isn't a better place to enhance your understanding of the history of art whilst engaging with the vibrant cultural life of the capital.
+The Students' Union advocates on behalf of students in all matters including academia, welfare support and the student experience.
+We also work to provide students with exciting and relevant opportunities throughout the year.
+As a student at The Courtauld, you can expect to have a stimulating array of social and wellbeing events available.
+We often receive tips from employers about internships and work opportunities and maintain a close relationship with our Alumni network.
+We have a passionate group of student-led societies which include our Business of Art

-At the Students' Union, we work to support students and to provide them with exciting and relevant opportunities throughout the year.
-As a student at The Courtauld, you can expect to have a diverse, inclusive, and stimulating array of social and wellbeing events available to you.
-We often receive tips from employers about internships and or work-opportunities and disseminate them locally and maintain a close relationship with our Alumni network.
-We have a small but passionate group of student-led societies which include our Arts & Crafts Society, Architecture Society, Film Society, Business of Art Society, and The Courtauldian - our incredible student-run magazine - as well as many more.
-Another great thing about The Courtauld is that you are more than welcome to join societies and student-led groups or even participate in competitive sports through our King's College London relationship, or via the University of London network.
+Society, Art Law Society, Feminist Society, Film Society, and The Courtauldian - our incredible student-run publication.
+Another great thing about The Courtauld is that you can join societies and student-led groups or participate in competitive sports through our King's College London relationship or via the University of London network.

 Aside from social and academic life, looking after the welfare of our students is one of the SU's most important jobs.
 The Courtauld and the Students' Union offer valuable wellbeing support and student-led initiatives.
-These stretch from before students have enrolled. through the SU enabled 'Peer-to-Peer programme', to the a new alumni-mentoring programme, and to our wellbeing service which includes counsellors and specialist support.
-I hope this has given you a good idea of the tight-knit community that thrives at The Courtauld courtauld.ac.uk/students-union @courtauld\su
+These stretch from before students have enrolled, through the SU enabled 'Peer-to-Peer programme', to the Alumni-Mentoring Programme.
+I hope that this has given you a good idea of student life at The Courtauld.